 Important Immigration Updates

-For fall 2021, Clemson University is looking forward to an in-person opening with the understanding that it will continue to prioritize COVID-19 safety and adapt as needed.
-While preparing for students to be on-campus this fall, we also realize COVID-19 may present challenges for some students.
-Below is the current enrollment guidance for international students for the upcoming semester:
+Clemson University is operating in-person with students on-campus, with the understanding that it will continue to prioritize COVID-19 safety and adapt as needed.
+Below is the current enrollment guidance for international students:

-- Clemson is planning to offer a full complement of in-person classes this fall 2021.
+- Clemson is offering a full complement of in-person classes each semester.

-- International students are required to enroll full-time for the fall 2021 term.
+- International students are required to enroll full-time each required academic term.

 - Full-time is defined as 12 credit hours for undergraduate students and 9 credit hours for graduate students.

-- Only 3 credit hours of online instruction can count toward your full-time enrollment.
+- Only three credit hours of online instruction can count toward full-time enrollment.

 - After a student has met the full-time requirement, any additional hours can be fully online.